-Q.3 What are the Mendelian Laws of genetics?
+3. State three Mendelian Laws of genetics.

 Ans.
 Law of Dominance: Mendel's Law of Dominance states that recessive alleles will always be masked by dominant alleles.

 Law of Segregation of genes: The Law of Segregation states that every individual organism contains two alleles for each trait, and that these alleles segregate (separate) during meiosis such that each gamete contains only one of the alleles.